 It all begins with STOPPING the spread of germs.
-There is no need for those who are not ill to start wearing a mask, which is ineffective anyway.
-Simply avoid people who are sick and stay home if you’re not feeling well.
+The CDC recommends wearing masks when in public places.
+Avoid people who are sick and stay home if you’re not feeling well.
 Follow the advice you were taught as a child – wash your hands thoroughly, cover your mouth when you cough or sneeze, and avoid touching your eyes, nose and mouth.

 Know the SYMPTOMS.
 Many of the symptoms mirror those of allergies and colds, i.e. fever and coughing, but shortness of breath may also be a signal.